 Main Components of a Facebook Ad

 Now that you understand the basic terms related to Facebook Ads Manager, it’s time to look at the main components of a Facebook ad.
-These are all integral parts to understand what you want to learn how to create Facebook ads.
+These are all integral parts to understanding what you want to learn and how to create Facebook ads.

 An ad campaign is a strategy that is designed to be carried out on Facebook to increase brand awareness, communication, leads, and sales.
 An ad campaign involves more than just making an ad.
 You will need to be well-organized from start to finish, to achieve the best results.